Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 4 Small Business HR Challenges PEOs Can Solve

-Small Business Saturday is right around the corner!
-The initiative, which falls on November 25 this year, aims to celebrate and support small businesses and the many ways they contribute to their communities.
+Small Business Saturday is here!
+The initiative, which falls on November 30 this year, aims to celebrate and support small businesses and the many ways they contribute to their communities.

 Founded in 2010 by American Express, Small Business Saturday has become a pillar of the holiday shopping season.
-According to the American Express’s 2022 Small Business Saturday Consumer Insights Survey, U.S. consumers spent nearly $18 billion at independent retailers and restaurants on Small Business Saturday that year.
+According to the American Express’s 2023 Small Business Saturday Consumer Insights Survey, U.S. consumers spent approximately $17 billion at independent retailers and restaurants on Small Business Saturday that year.

 1. Cost efficiency concerns

-Recent market challenges have limited the number of benefit options available to small employers, impacting their ability to provide affordable, high-quality health insurance for employees and their families.
+Recent market conditions have limited the number of benefit options available to small employers, impacting their ability to provide affordable, high-quality health insurance for employees and their families.

 This is one area where a PEO can prove valuable.
-By leveraging a PEO’s economy of scale, SMBs can potentially save money on employee benefits and redirect funds into workers’ salaries to help them compete with larger organizations when recruiting talent and prevent current high performers from leaving.
-Funds may also be relayed to other HR and organizational initiatives.
+By leveraging a PEO’s economy of scale, SMBs can potentially save money on employee benefits, so funds can be reinvested in areas like workers’ salaries or other strategic company initiatives.
+These investments allow SMBs to retain high performers and compete with larger organizations when recruiting talent.

-PEOs also provide risk and compliance expertise to keep clients compliant with all federal, state, and local HR and employment laws and regulations, including ACA, COBRA, ERISA, and more.
+PEOs also provide risk and compliance expertise to keep SMBs compliant with all federal, state, and local HR and employment laws and regulations, including ACA, COBRA, ERISA, and more—mitigating the potential of costly penalties.

-PEOs can help SMBs take advantage of the latest AI tools in multiple ways.
-On one hand, they can aid in recruiting top talent with AI competencies.
-And on the other hand, they may have AI-based recruiting tools to help small businesses attract and hire the workers they need the most (whether those roles involve utilizing AI or not).
-Some PEOs, like ExtensisHR, offer DEI-focused sourcing from AI technology that can extract candidates from over 45 platforms and 800 million profiles.
+By partnering with a PEO, SMBs can take advantage of the latest AI tools in multiple ways.
+On one hand, a PEO’s recruiting experts can aid in securing top talent who are skilled in AI.
+And on the other hand, the PEO may use AI-based recruiting tools to identify and hire the workers small businesses need the most (whether those roles involve utilizing AI or not).
+Some PEOs, like ExtensisHR, offer DEI-focused sourcing from AI technology that can extract candidates from dozens of platforms and millions of profiles.

 As companies begin incorporating AI into their processes, they must remember technology performs best when paired with a human element.
-Qualities like empathy, creativity, and critical thinking are essential in a business’s customer service, complex problem-solving, and relationship building capabilities.
+Empathy, creativity, and critical thinking are essential in a business’s customer service, complex problem-solving, and relationship-building capabilities.

-PEOs can assist small business leaders on this journey by helping them design professional development and learning and development (L&D) pathways.
-Certain PEOs may also offer discounted access to industry-leading employee engagement and performance platforms.
+PEOs can assist small business leaders on this journey with their expertise in designing professional development and learning and development (L&D) pathways.
+Certain PEOs may also offer affordable access to industry-leading employee engagement and performance platforms.

-While the job market has recently cooled down, engaging and holding on to talent remains a priority for businesses.
+While the job market is cooling down, engaging and holding on to talent remains a priority for businesses.

 To mitigate potential loss, business leaders should regularly revisit their engagement strategies and focus on the top drivers of employee engagement, which, according to Gallagher, include: